-RSAF C-130 aircraft returns to Singapore after completion of Gaza airdrop missions
+SAF team returns to Singapore after completion of Gaza airdrop missions

 She told reporters that the safety of civilians on the ground was of utmost importance, and the rigging team had to ensure each load of supplies was rigged safely and securely before it was dropped.

-“In order to do so, each load was subjected to multiple layers of inspection by qualified inspectors from both the air force, as well as the army, to ensure that the loads are certified airworthy and safe for drops”, she said.
+“In order to do so, each load was subjected to multiple layers of inspection by qualified inspectors from both the air force, as well as the army, to ensure that the loads are certified airworthy and safe for drops,” she said.

 The supplies were contributed by the SAF and non-governmental organisations such as Relief Singapore and Caritas Humanitarian Aid & Relief Initiatives Singapore, and included some supplies from the Jordanians.
 An earlier first two tranches of humanitarian supplies were delivered in November 2023.